mahmoudimus/ac/docs/public/guides/introduction.md

 - Using and administering Atlassian applications
 - Web programming, whether using Java or another language
-- Web server concepts and administration.
+- Web server concepts and administration
-- Web security standards, such as JWT.
+- Web security standards, such as JWT
 - Interacting with REST APIs